gvwilson/thirdbit/src/fiction/in-heck/index.md

 No!
 No no no no no!"
 Patient raged.
+"This is an error!
+These are the wrong subjects!
-"Where have they been taken?
+Where have they been taken?
 And where is the original?"

 The boar blinked again.
-"To the central laboratory."
+"They have been taken."
 It paused.
 "There was no original.
 Originals are not processed here.
-Originals are taken directly to—"
+Originals are taken to the laboratory for—"
-It stopped, unnoticed and indifferent, as the door slammed closed behind Patient, Gumption, and Dockety.
+But Patient had already scuttled back into the corridor with Gumption and Dockety behind it.

-Gumption had to break into a trot to keep up with the muttering bot.
+Gumption had to break into a trot to keep up with the muttering bot as it raced down the stairs and back into the street.
 "Where are we going?" he puffed.

 "To the central laboratory!"